SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ![](/assets/chapter-10-images/16.Good-practice-02.png)

 Another good rule of thumb is to leave **one empty line** between the loops and the conditional statements as well as **two empty lines** after the definition of a function.
 Also, try to **avoid long and complex expressions**.
-Practice shows that these practices improve the readability of the code and save time to the developer.
+Practice shows that these practices improve the readability of the code and save the developer's time.

 ## What did we learn from this chapter?